rosadorio/haskell-chess-terminal/README.md

 2. Add time limit per turn

 # Getting Started
-Repo contains all the necessary sources to build and run it on your terminal
+Repo contains all the necessary sources to build and run it on your terminal.
+To build it, it is necessary to have cabal installed in your system

-Instructions assuming cabal is installed:
+Instruction to build and run game:

-1. git clone git@github.com:rosadorio/haskell-chess-terminal.git
+ `git clone git@github.com:rosadorio/haskell-chess-terminal.git`

-2. cd haskell-chess-terminar
+ `cd haskell-chess-terminar`

-3. cabal update && cabal install --only-dependencies
+ `cabal update && cabal install --only-dependencies`

-4. cabal build
+ `cabal build`

-5. cabal run
+ `cabal run`